Beyond Numeric Rewards: In-Context Dueling Bandits with LLM Agents: Prompt Design and Supplementary Results

 \subsubsection{Comparisons with Different Metrics}

-We present supplementary results to complement our case studies. (i) Figure~\ref{fig:hard_main} shows the strong and weak regret comparisons for the \texttt{Hard} instance. (ii) Figure~\ref{fig:fraction} introduces the Best Arm Ratio, measuring how often the algorithms select the best arm (Condorcet winner) in a duel for both instances. (iii) Figure~\ref{fig:variance} examines the generalized variance of the strong and weak regret for both instances.
+We present supplementary results to complement our case studies. (i) Figure~\ref{fig:hard_main} shows the strong and weak regret comparisons for the \texttt{Hard} instance. (ii) Figure~\ref{fig:decision_window} presents comparisons under different numbers of arms $K$, illustrating the impact of the Relative Decision Window. (iii) Figure~\ref{fig:fraction} introduces the Best Arm Inclusion Ratio and the Converged Best Arm Ratio. (iv) Figure~\ref{fig:variance} examines the generalized variance of the strong and weak regret for both instances.